bigmat18/Mindflayer/100. Notes/Halfedge-based data structures.md

 Note that the opposite half-edge don't have to be stored if two opposing half-edges are always grouped in pairs and stored in a subsequent array location.

-The totally memory consumption in this case is 1**6 bytes/vertex + 20 bytes/half-edge + 4 bytes/face = 144 bytes/vertex**.
-With not explicitly storing the previus and opposite half-edge reduces the memory costs to 96 bytes/vertex
+The totally memory consumption in this case is **16 bytes/vertex + 20 bytes/half-edge + 4 bytes/face = 144 bytes/vertex**.
+With not explicitly storing the previous and opposite half-edge reduces the memory costs to 96 bytes/vertex.
 # References